beyond9thousand/ImprintStudios/README.md

 7. **07_Backups**: Backup copies of important files, including project files and critical assets.

 8. **08_Delivery**: Files prepared for final delivery to clients or distribution channels.
 This is the final step.

+## Nomenclature for Deliverables

+`[ProjectName+Type]_[Preview]/[LowRes/Final]_v[Version]`

+Where
+- ProjectName+Type: Name of the project, followed by type of the content

+- Preview:      In case of viewport/grayscale/playblast animation

+- Version:      1,2,3...n
+          Version number will bump up to the next number only if there are major changes.
+Alternatively 1,1a,1b...1z should be followed.
+Preceeding 'v' is case sensitive.
+DO NOT use capitalized 'V' as a mandate.

+Example: `Maybelline+CGI_LowRes_v1a`

+### Subcategories:

+- Storyboard > `STBD`
+- Keyframe > `KF`